-- a.
+a.
 No building or facility on the Airport shall be used for residential use.
-The foregoing prohibition shall not prohibit the temporary occupancy of flight crew quarters, pilot resting facilities, or similar facilities designed and used for temporary occupancy, in accordance with their intended use, and further shall not apply to any parcels on the Airport used for residential purposes at the time of adoption of the Rules and Regulations and approved for such use by the FAA. - b.
-No person shall let, rent, or otherwise offer or provide, for residential or any other use, any building or facility on the Airport through Airbnb, Vrbo, or any other rental or similar service. - c.
-No person shall operate an aircraft "through the fence" between any location on the Airport and any off-Airport property.
+The foregoing prohibition shall not prohibit the temporary occupancy of flight crew quarters, pilot resting facilities, or similar facilities designed and used for temporary occupancy, in accordance with their intended use, and further shall not apply to any parcels on the Airport at CEW used for residential purposes at the time of adoption of the Rules and Regulations and approved for such use by the FAA.

+- b.
+No person shall-let, rent, or otherwise offer or provide, for residential or any otherrelated usesimilar use, any building or facility on the Airportthrough Airbnb, Vrbo, or any other rental or similar service. - c.
+No person shall operate an aircraft "through the fence" either for private or commercial uses between any location on the Airport orand any off-Airport property utilized for residential use.